mxahan/SelfSupervised_rPPG/README.md

 # SeflSupervised_rPPG

-In this project, we aim to develop a robust and transferrable rPPG model using the unlabelled video data.
+In this project, we aim to develop a robust and transferable rPPG model using the unlabeled video data.